TPapiernik/Module_02_Challenge/README.md

 to consider, the code in its Original form could have potentially taken much longer to execute.

-As an exercise, the original code was Refactored in a manner to complete all calculations and analyses by looping through the dataset only one time to completion.
+As an exercise, the Original code was Refactored in a manner to complete all calculations and analyses by looping through the dataset only one time to completion.
 In this way, as the dataset gets larger, all other things being equal, compute time would grow